Stobhillgate First School

 We teach children about their rights, about respect for one another and the wider communities to which they belong.
 We celebrate individuality and the unique talents and characteristics of each child.

 A very small minority of pupils do not speak English as their first language.
-The number of BME (Black and minority ethnic) pupils in our community is smaller than the county and national averages.
+Lower than the UK average (state primary school national average 20%).
+The number of BME (Black and minority ethnic) pupils in our community is smaller than the county average (4.7%) and which contrasts with the national average (33% of children in state funded primary schools).
 There are no patterns of underachievement in our small BME population.

 In school, we represent, discuss and welcome family diversity and the positive aspects of individuality in families where there are people who do not conform to stereotypes.
 We audit resources and displays, letters home and the language we use for intentional and unconscious bias and aim to develop the capacity of the entire workforce to embody the school’s inclusive, rights-respecting ethos

 We recognise the increased numbers of gender variant pupils in schools.
 Children use toilet and changing facilities that correspond to the gender with which they identify.
+Guidance for schools supporting transgender pupils is available from the local authority.
 The uniform list is gender neutral.

 Our school uniform policy is flexible and the guidance does not discriminate against any child on the basis of gender, race, disability, gender identity or belief.